lakuts/Homework/AndreiLakuts/rss_reader/readme.md

      --json         Print result as JSON in stdout --verbose      Outputs verbose status messages
-     --limit LIMIT  Limit (int) news topics if this parameter provided
+     --limit LIMIT  Limit (int) news topics if this parameter provided --date DATE    Date (str) in format YYYYMMDD.
+Print news from cache for this date

 -------------------------------------------------------------------------------------------------